crosscompute/crosscompute-docs/docs/automation-framework/configuration.md

     - path: report-section1.md
     - path: report-section2.md

-# tests configuration
-# - folder that contains an input subfolder with paths for
-#   input variables that define a specific test
-tests:
-  - folder: tests/test1
-  - folder: tests/test2

 # batches configuration
 # - name of the batch; can include variable ids and filters
 # - slug for batch URI; can include variable ids and filters